oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 Privileged Connections
 ======================

-Database privileges such as ``SYSDBA`` can be obtained when using standalone connections.
-Use one of the :ref:`Privileged Connection Constants <oracledbconstantsprivilege>` with the connection :ref:`privilege <getconnectiondbattrsprivilege>` property, for
+Database privileges such as ``SYSDBA`` or ``SYSOPER`` can be associated with the user when creating standalone and pooled connections.
+You can use one of the :ref:`Privileged Connection Constants <oracledbconstantsprivilege>` as the database privilege for the user.

-example:
+For :ref:`standalone connections <standaloneconnection>`, you must set the :ref:`privilege <getconnectiondbattrsprivilege>` property in :meth:`oracledb.getConnection()` as shown in the example below:

 .. code-block:: javascript